hamishhuggard/triage_concept_drift/README.md

 MultiDriftDetector:
  * Handle Bonferonni corrections properly
  * Restoring from interrupt
+ * Switch from accuracy to precision and recall

+FeaturePreprocessor:
+ * Create it
  * Handling freetext
  * Handling categorical
  * Handling numeric
- * Incorporate CDDM
- * Incorporate Bayes

 README:
  * Describe the contents of the repository
  * Talk about the choice of underlying drift detector

 Dash app:
+ * Don't hard code the contents of the dir.
+Read it from subdir names.
  * I think this crashes when 100% truncate accuracy.
  * Expand documentation
  * Paginate feature plots

+Stretch goals:
+  * Incorporate CDDM
+  * Incorporate Bayes

 <!--